GISMentors/isprs-summer-school-2016/lesson3/modeler.rst

 Version 3
 ^^^^^^^^^

-The model overwrite output data.
+The model overwrites output data.
 We will modify the model to create output raster lake map and clipped roads map for each value separately.
-Eg. for water level 990 will create modified model *lake_990* and *roads_lake_990*, for level 995 *lake_995* and *roads_lake_995*.
+Eg. for water level 990 we will create modified model *lake_990* and *roads_lake_990*, for level 995 *lake_995* and *roads_lake_995*.
 This modification will be implemented in the modeler using variables.
 Firstly we disable parametrization of